International-Data-Spaces-Association/InformationModel/model/communication/README.md

 #### Contract Negotiation

 - ContractOfferMessage
+mandatory properties:
+* URL : requested resource identifier
+* String : offered contract (according to the infomodel, i.e., currently based on ODRL)

 #### Events

 - ResourceRequestAccepted
+mandatory properties:
+* URL : resource identifier
+* String : offered resource description (according to the infomodel)

 - ContractAgreement
+mandatory properties:
+* URL : identifier for which the contract has been negotiated
+* String : description of the contract according to the infomodel

 #### Queries

 - GetSelfDescription
+mandatory properties: none

 - ContractRequestMessage
+mandatory properties:
+* URL : resource identifier for which the contract should be requested

 #### Results

 - SelfDescription
+mandatory properties:
+* String : self description according to infomodel

 #### Rejections

-- ContractNotAccepted (contains alternative offers of contracts)
+- ContractNotAccepted (contains alternative offers of contracts) optional properties:
+List<String> : alternative contracts according to infomodel, each identified with an own (local) URL

 - MalformedContract (contract misses information or is not compliant to a certain schema)
 - TransferNotAuthorized